Your child’s development, step by step

 • SUPPORT IMAGINATIVE PLAY

 Roussel also believes that children should be encouraged to take the reins and make decisions during playtime.
 “Follow them into their imaginary world.
 Not only will it be a fun bonding experience, but you’ll also boost their sense of autonomy, confidence, and creativity.”
+If your child appears to struggle with pretend play, you can give them suggestions.
+That way, they’ll gradually build up their self-confidence.

 • ACKNOWLEDGE THEIR EFFORTS

 While it’s good to congratulate children when they succeed, it’s equally important to praise their efforts.
 “Even if they can’t manage to put on their own pants, you can still commend them for trying,” says Roussel.
 “You’ll make them feel valued, and they’ll be eager to try again.”
+Encourage your child to feel proud of their own efforts and achievements by asking if they’re proud of themself.
+You can also tell them that they have a lot to be proud of.

 • CHOOSE THE RIGHT ACTIVITIES

-There’s no point in trying to teach your child a skill that’s beyond his or her abilities.
-“Instead of pushing, offer support while letting your child develop at his or her own pace,” suggests Roussel.
+Instead of pushing, offer support while letting your child develop at their own pace,” suggests Roussel.
 “You’ll both feel less pressured and have more fun.”
-For example, let your little one scribble instead of insisting that they draw shapes or letters that are too difficult.
+For example, let your little one scribble instead of insisting that they draw shapes or letters before they’re ready.

 How to identify delays